dsyph3r/symblog-docs/docs/validators-and-forms.rst

 Conclusion
 ----------

-We have demonstrated the concepts behind creating the one of most fundamental part of any website; forms.
+We have demonstrated the concepts behind creating one of the most fundamental part of any
+website: forms.
 Symfony2 comes complete with an excellent Validator and Form library that allows us to separate validation logic out of the form so it can be used by other parts of the application (such as the Model).
 We were also introduced to setting custom configuration settings that can be read into our application.